LucasDDiazCuenca/socialportal/staff/lucas-diaz/project/doc/README.md

-# APP 3DCONNECTIONS
+# APP ISOLINK

 ![](https://www.mushmagic.com/img/cms/Blogimages/hx_856A-1.gif)

 ## INTRO
-This is an app that allows you to register and log in, once we're in home page, we can customize our 3d representation of us, an **_Avatar_**
+This is an app that allows you to register, login, and once inside, create an avatar (_naming proposal "__Link__"_).

-Once the **_Avatar_** is fully custimized we can enter into a chat room.
+Once the **_Avatar_** is created & custimized, we'll have the option of entering into a isometric 3D room.

-In this chat room we can interact with other person's avatar via chat, explore the room and interact with some objects.
+In this room we will be able to interact with other person's avatar via chat (__atm__), explore the room and interact with some objects.

+We can also admin friends area, adding and deleting friends, see who's online and where.

+We can use this app just for fun comma interact with others with an immersive 3D experience or we can use it as a communication Tools in workspaces

 ---
 ---